 The really interesting question comes when you think about diamond rings and interviews.
 If you have an absolutely huge diamond ring on your hand, should you take it off for interviews?
 The obvious worry is that employers will take one look at the prospective employee and think, “She’s just biding her time until she gets pregnant or until she or her husband inherit the rest of the money.”
 So I think it depends, a bit, both on where you’re interviewing (if it’s a government or nonprofit gig, you may want to take it off), where you are in your life (if you already have kids or are past your childbearing years, it becomes less of a concern), and who you are: if you’re the slightest bit flighty, the ring is going to work against you.
 For a lot of very young women just starting their careers, I probably would advise them to take a huge engagement ring off for an interview.

 Readers, what do you think about ring size and the office — have you seen engagement rings that are just ridiculously huge for the office?
-If you had a huge rock on your finger, would you remove it before you went in for interviews?
+Would you ever remove an engagement ring for interviews?
 What factors play into the decision?